cncf/toc/process/README.md

 * How can the CNCF help you achieve your upcoming goals?
 * Do you think that your project meets the criteria for incubation?

-The outcome of the annual review is either:

-At least three (two before the TOC grows to 11 members) TOC members agree to continue to sponsor the project in Sandbox, or If enough TOC members don’t agree to continue to sponsor the project, we will discuss archiving or other next steps with you.
+Based on this review the TOC will vote on whether to continue to sponsor the project in Sandbox.
+If the vote does not reach a simple majority, we will discuss archiving or other next steps with you.

 Additionally, the TOC might recommend that you apply for Incubation stage.
-This requires extra work and due diligence so it’s not a possible outcome directly from this lightweight annual review.
+This requires extra work and due diligence so it’s not a possible outcome to move directly to Incubation from this lightweight annual review.

-It is fine for projects to stay in the Sandbox indefinitely while it is still active, but if a project has genuinely stalled we can save everyone’s effort by archiving it.
+It is fine for a project to stay in the Sandbox indefinitely while it is still active, but if a project has genuinely stalled we can save everyone’s effort by archiving it.